API reference

 | 402 | account_suspended | The project's owning account is suspended due to a billing failure (paid tier, dunning exhausted).
 Returned in preference to project_inactive so the integrator can route the visitor to a billing-reactivation flow rather than a generic "project disabled" page. |

-| 403 | free_tier_limit_reached | The project's owner is on the Free tier and has exhausted the monthly request quota.
+| 403 | free_tier_limit_reached | The project's owner is on the Free tier and has exhausted the monthly challenge quota.
 The account is in the Free-tier hard-cap state and all of its projects are paused until the owner upgrades or the next billing cycle resets.
 Returned in preference to project_inactive so the integrator can surface an upgrade CTA. |

 | 403 | project_inactive | The project exists but is disabled in the dashboard (manual disable; no billing implication). |